Showing posts with label Shoot 'em ups - Overhead. Show all posts

 They mostly come out at night, mostly

-Joystick controls are excellent and responsive so it's easy navigating this ship, even if I oddly move quicker than the aliens!
+Joystick controls are responsive, so it's fun exploring the ship, even if I move quicker than the aliens!
 These beasts are everywhere - so stay frosty - because they can withstand several hits before turning into a splattered mess.
-Their eggs must be quickly blown up before a new alien is born and pops out to eat you!
+Their eggs must be blown up before a new alien is born and pops out to eat you!

 Alien Thing (above) and the updated Expert Edition (lower)